Orbofi/orbofi-agentverse/README.md

 <ul>
   <li>🤖 <b>Autonomous agentic AI with deep reasoning</b> — Each agent accesses a vast amount of data and deeply reasons through each data point, in real-time .</li>
-  <li>   <b>  Multimodal and multi-function</b> — Each agent is multimodal and has multi-function capabilities embedded that enable it to autonomously call different functions, tools, data points, and APIs.</li>
+  <li>⚒️ <b>  Multimodal and multi-function</b> — Each agent is multimodal and has multi-function capabilities embedded that enable it to autonomously call different functions, tools, data points, and APIs.</li>
   <li>🧠 <b>Multi-Agent Reinforcement Learning (MARL)</b> — MARL framework adapted to market dynamics environment </li>
   <li>🧠 <b>Multi-Agent Personality Engine</b> — Each agent has a unique persona and reasoning style.</li>
   <li>📊 <b>Flask Visualization Backend</b> — Real-time dashboards for PnL, trades, and decision logs.</li>